 The majority of the respondents, approximately 70% of respondents, particularly from the financial sector, considered that there is a need for an alternative accounting treatment for equity instruments in IFRS 9.
 However, not all respondents related the need for an alternative accounting treatment to the objective of "properly portraying the performance and risks of equity instruments held in a long-term investment business model".
-As already highlighted, many related the need for an alternative accounting treatment to the objective of properly portraying the performance and risk of "non-trading equity instruments" or an efficient asset-liability management.
+As already highlighted, many related the need for an alternative accounting treatment to the objective of properly portraying the performance and risks of equity instruments of "non-trading equity instruments" or an efficient asset-liability management.

-In addition, many respondents, particularly those from the financial sector, would favour a FVOCI model with recycling and impairment, without making differentiations on whether investments are related to sustainable activities (i.e. scope similar to the FVOCI option under IFRS 9).
+In addition, many respondents, particularly those from the financial sector, would favour a FVOCI model with recycling and impairment, for non-trading equity investments and comparable instruments, without making differentiations on whether investments are related to sustainable activities (i.e. scope similar to the FVOCI option under IFRS 9).

-By contrast, many respondents, approximately 30% of respondents, were not convinced that there is a need to identify a long-term investment business model nor an alternative accounting treatment for long-term equity investments in IFRS 9.
+By contrast, many respondents, approximately 30 % of respondents were not convinced that there is a need to identify a long-term investment business model nor an alternative accounting treatment for long-term equity investments in IFRS 9.
 These respondents considered that:

-- whether an equity instrument is held in a long-term investment business model is a rather subjective assessment that most likely will result in divergence in practice; - IFRS 9 has only been in effect since January 2018 (although most European insurance firms have exercised the option to not apply IFRS 9 until 2021 or later) and the issues investigated in this request would be best considered through the post-implementation review of IFRS 9; - EFRAG previous research (here) was inconclusive on whether IFRS 9 was problematic and would impact on investment decisions; - there is no evidence to suggest that a change to IFRS 9 would advance the goals of the EC to foster investment in sustainable activities and support achieving the UN Sustainable Development Goals or the goals of the Paris Agreement on Climate Change; and - alternative accounting treatments such as FVOCI with recycling would enable earnings management and require a robust impairment model.
+- whether an equity instrument is held in a long-term investment business model is a rather subjective assessment that most likely will result in divergence in practice; - IFRS 9 had only been in effect since January 2018 (although some insurance firms will not apply IFRS 9 until 2021 or later) and that the issues investigated in this request would be best considered through the post-implementation review of IFRS 9; - EFRAG previous research was inconclusive on whether IFRS 9 was problematic and would impact on investment decisions; - there is no evidence to suggest that a change to IFRS 9 would advance the goals of the European Commission to foster investment in sustainable activities and support achieving the UN Sustainable Development Goals or the goals of the Paris Agreement on Climate Change.

-Finally, a few respondents simply mentioned it was too early to conclude whether IFRS 9 (potentially in conjunction with the accounting model in IFRS 17 Insurance Contracts) affects any asset allocation decisions to the disadvantage of long-term equity investments and reconsider any potential issues as part of the IFRS 9 Post-Implementation Review.
+Finally, a few respondents simply mentioned it was too early to conclude whether IFRS 9 (potentially in conjunction with the accounting model in IFRS 17) affects any asset allocation decisions to the disadvantage of long-term equity investments and reconsider any potential issues as part of the IFRS 9 Post-Implementation Review.

 The table below summarises the feedback received by type of respondent.
-When answering to the question, it is clear from the table below that most insurance, banks, asset management and long-term investors consider that there is a need for an alternative accounting treatment.
+When answering to the question, it is clear from the table above that most insurance, banks, asset management and long-term investors consider that there is a need for an alternative accounting treatment

-Type of respondent Response Number % Academic (individuals, associations) Yes 1 2% Academic (individuals, associations) No 0 0% Users (individuals, associations, accounting valuators) Yes 5 8% Users (marviduais, associations, accounting variations) No 5 8% Insurance and conglomerates (entities and associations) Yes 14 22% insurance and congionerates (entitles and associations) No 1 2% Banks and conglomerates (entities and associations) Yes 6 10% banks and congionerates (entities and associations) No 3 5% Asset Management (entities and associations) Yes 4 6% Asset Management (entities and associations) No 0 0% Long term and institutional investors (associations) Yes 2 3% Long term and mondational investors (associations) No 0 0% Corporates - other sectors (entities and associations) Yes 7 11% Corporates - other sectors (entities and associations) No 2 2% Accounting and Auditing Yes 0 0% Accounting and Additing No 3 3% Standard Setters Yes 4 6% Standard Setters No 4 6% Pogulatore Yes 0 0% Regulators No 2 3% 63 100%
+Type of respondent Response Number % Academic (individuals, associations) Yes 1 2% No 0 0% Users (individuals, associations, accounting valuators) Yes 5 8% Users (individuals, associations, accounting valuators) No 5 8% Insurance and conglomerates (entities and associations) Yes 15 24% insurance and congromerates (entities and associations) No 1 2% Banks and conglomerates (entities and associations) Yes 5 8% Banks and congromerates (entities and associations) No 3 5% Asset Management (entities and associations) Yes 4 6% Asset management (entities and associations) No 0 0% Long term and institutional investors (associations) Yes 2 3% Long term and institutional investors (associations) No 0 0% Corporates - other sectors (entities and associations) Yes 7 11% corporates - other sectors (entities and associations) No 3 5% Accounting and Auditing Yes 0 0% Accounting and Auditing No 2 3% Standard Setters Yes 4 6% Stanuaru Setters No 4 6% Pogulators Yes 0 0% Regulators No 2 3% 63 100%